IBM-Cloud/places-insights-lab/README.md

 # Places Insights Hands on Labs

+> :warning: **DEPRECATED** This sample used the [now retired Insights for Twitter](https://www.ibm.com/blogs/bluemix/2017/03/retirement-insights-twitter-service/) service.
+Source code is kept as reference only.

 Places Insights provides weather observation and related tweets for famous places to visit.
 It uses the [Insights for Twitter][insights-twitter-url] and [Weather Company Data][insights-weather-url] services in IBM Bluemix.
 The lab will guide you through deploying your own instance of the application in IBM Bluemix